fruzsinaagocs/riccati/README.md

-# `riccati': a package implementing the adaptive Riccati defect correction (ARDC) method
+# `riccati`: a package implementing the adaptive Riccati defect correction (ARDC) method

 ## About